 Exemptions from compliance with the immunization policy:

-- Religious exemption, written on letterhead stationery and signed by a religious official.
+- Religious exemption, written on letterhead stationery, signed by a religious official and notarized..

-- Medical exemption, written on office stationery, and signed by a health care provider.
+- Medical exemption, written on office stationery, signed and stamped by a health care provider.

 Do not assume that childhood immunizations are adequate; requirements have changed during the past several years.
 Medical facilities in the U.S. and in other countries are required to keep records of vaccinations.
 Additional sources of immunization information include doctors’ offices, health departments, and schools.
 Students should make copies of the completed health form for their own files, and then mail the original forms.
 Do not rely on health care providers, family members, or other colleges to mail the forms.